Barcelona

 2 min

-The agreement fulfills this demand, to which the 6 euros collected by the Generalitat will have to be added, which will raise the amount that short-stay cruise passengers will have to pay to 30 euros.
+The agreement fulfills this demand, to which the 6 euros collected by the Generalitat must be added, which will raise the amount that short-stay cruise passengers will have to pay to 30 euros.
 "What is wanted is to have a visitor who has an economic impact on the city," explained the Government spokesperson, Sílvia Paneque, who admitted that the agreement stems from the request of the municipal groups.

 stats